niko-korosec-student/ROS2-Bootcamp/README.md

  - Keep everything in one place with your notes, cheat sheets, and Python exercises.
  - Push your work to your own GitHub repo as usual.

-For the detailed installation and configuration steps, see: WSL Setup Guide .
+For the detailed installation and configuration steps, see: [WSL Setup Guide](./notes/WSL%20setup.md).

 ## Purpose
 This repository is both a study resource and a practice environment: